Zyra International

 War, and various other modern-day nations whose history has

-current regime in Panama (2008) is a moderate democracy with
+moves on.
+The current regime in Panama (2008) is a moderate

-Panama is in the interests of the other countries in the world,
+stability of Panama is in the interests of the other countries in

-who would like to still be able to get their ships through.
-There
+the world, who would like to still be able to get their ships

 The currency in Panama is the Balboa, which is in effect the United States Dollar.
-The banknotes are actual US dollars, and the coins are Panamanian versions of US dimes, nickels, quarters, etc. All US currency is legal tender in the Republic of Panama.
+The banknotes are actual US dollars, and the coins are Panamanian versions of US dimes, nickels, quarters, etc. There are also 1 Balboa ($1) coins, and historically there have been some spectacularly large Panamanian coins.
+All US currency is legal tender in the Republic of Panama.
 Having the same currency as the United States means Panama has less of an inflation problem than some of the other countries of Central America, where the local currency has remarkably big denomination notes in use for buying small items in the shops.

-The culture is cosmopolitan and diversity-friendly, partly as a consequence of Panama being well connected with the world.
+The culture is cosmopolitan and diversity-friendly.
+Foreigners are welcome, and there's a generally positive feeling towards people who were not born there.
+One of the reasons for the cultural acceptance of folk is the ethnic demographics.
+People have settled in Panama from various places in the world, since early times.
+It's always been diverse.
+Another reason for the positive view of foreigners is a consequence of Panama being well connected with the world.
 Having a canal with one of the world's busiest shipping lanes going right through the middle of the country may have something to do with that.

 Creative commons free MAPS copied with permission from Free World Maps.net, whose link is also featured at the page of MAPS